Start Date

 • Study at a university ranked 35th in the world for sports science.1

-• Choose South Australia’s No.1 university for graduate careers in health.2
+• Choose South Australia’s No.1 university for graduate careers.2

 • Benefit from UniSA’s expansive industry partnerships when you complete 140 hours of industry placement across sporting clubs, gyms and fitness centres, schools and more.